Why Your Gums Still Bleed Even After Normal Dental Cleanings

 5. Reviews: Check online reviews and testimonials from previous patients to get an idea of their experience with the periodontist and the procedure.

-At Pinnacle Center – Dental Implants & Periodontics, our team of experienced periodontists, including Dr. Roll and Dr. Williams, are dedicated to providing personalized care and using the latest technology for laser gum treatment.
+At Pinnacle Center Dental Implants and Periodontics, our team of experienced periodontists, including Dr. Roll and Dr. Williams, are dedicated to providing personalized care and using the latest technology for laser gum treatment.
 We have a proven track record of successful procedures and satisfied patients.
 Contact us today to schedule a consultation and learn more about how laser gum treatment can benefit you.

 Scaling and Root Planing: A Comprehensive Guide

 When plaque builds up on teeth, it can harden into tartar and cause several complications for your oral health, even advancing to periodontal disease as it worsens.
-At Pinnacle Center – Dental Implants & Periodontics, we recommend a scaling and root planing procedure for many cases of chronic periodontal disease, allowing our professional team to restore your smile in all its glory.
+At Pinnacle Center Dental Implants and Periodontics, we recommend a scaling and root planing procedure for many cases of chronic periodontal disease, allowing our professional team to restore your smile in all its glory.
 This procedure is an effective way to manage periodontal disease by providing a deep cleaning to your teeth and gums, preventing the disease from worsening.
 If you have chronic periodontal disease, it’s our team’s goal to help you regain a healthy mouth, retain your teeth and boost your confidence.

 What are Scaling and Root Planing?